HOW TO SPEND A LONG WEEKEND IN BRUGES

 We flew into Brussels South Charleroi Airport from Manchester; the flight was only about an hour and fifteen minutes long, great if you’re a nervy flyer.
 We used Flibco, a low-cost coach transfer service that links many of Belgium’s towns and cities, with fares starting as little as 5€.
 As someone who loath coach trips I can honestly say it was a very comfortable journey.
 The road trip to Bruges took around two hours in total, just enough time to figure out where our hotel was on the map and to daydream about my expectations of Bruges.

 Arriving in Bruges was magical, exactly how I had imagined it.
-I immediately threw our luggage in the room and ran straight out the door, we couldn’t wait to go and explore!
-We were staying at NH Brugge, which turned out to be in the perfect location, only a stone’s throw away from the centre of Bruges.
+We immediately threw our luggage in the room and ran straight out the door; we couldn’t wait to go and explore!
+Staying at the NH Brugge turned out to be in the perfect location, only a stone’s throw away from the centre of Bruges.

-We arrived in the afternoon, the winter sun was fading fast, but that didn’t matter everything was shining under the moonlight and stars.
+The winter sun was fading fast, but that didn’t matter everything was shining under the moonlight and stars.
 It made everything look more magical and romantic.
-I may have been drunk on the free chocolate samples at this point, but the Belfry of Bruges was a majestic sight, like a medieval skyscraper, you really did feel like you were in the 13th century.
-After spending the rest of the evening hunting for more free chocolate we staggered back to the hotel, clutching our stomachs for an early night.
+I may have been drunk on the free chocolate samples at this point, but the Belfry of Bruges was a majestic sight, like a medieval skyscraper, you did feel like you were in the 13th century.
+After spending the rest of the evening hunting for more chocolate we staggered back to the hotel, clutching our stomachs for an early night.

-To sober up completely, we meandered along all the little cobbled streets and bridges imagining what it would be like to actually live in Bruges.
+To sober up completely, we meandered along all the little cobbled streets imagining what it would be like to live in Bruges.
 The thought was a beautiful one, even the hoards of tourist in the summer wouldn’t put me off.
-The whole atmosphere was that of a relaxed tone and the many picturesque surroundings of the town you could never get bored of seeing.
+You could never tire seeing the picturesque surroundings at all.

 The Brugse Gin Club was where our night started.
-We were greeted with thousands, and I mean thousands of different types of Gin.
+We were greeted with thousands of different types of Gin.
 It was a Gin utopia.
 Not only that but the actual bar itself had quirks.
-It looked like someone’s kitchen; someone’s very nice kitchen, a Gin kitchen.
-I literally thought I’d died and gone to Gin heaven!
-A staff member came over to our table to take our drinks order and introduced himself as Edward, we soon realised that it was, in fact, the actual owner of the bar.
+It looked like someone’s kitchen; someone’s very lovely kitchen, a Gin kitchen.
+I thought I’d died and gone to Gin heaven!
+A staff member came over to our table to take our drinks order and introduced himself as Edward; we soon realised that it was, in fact, the actual owner of the bar.

 Edward was very polite and asked what type of Gin flavours we liked.
-We didn’t have a clue, there were so many varieties out there and looking at the menu there was far too much choice to even start to narrow it down, so Edward offered us help in choosing the perfect Gin.
+We didn’t have a clue.
+There were so many varieties out there and far too much choice even to start to narrow it down.
+Edward offered us help in choosing the perfect Gin.
 Within seconds he’d brought us a few bottles to smell and taste.
-After painstakingly choosing our base flavour Gin the owner scurried off to his kitchen to create a masterful cocktail for us.
+After painstakingly picking our base flavour, the owner scurried off to his kitchen to create a masterful cocktail.
 Our drinks arrived, and they were out of this world good.
 I could have had many refills until it was a blur, but we had dinner to attend.

 Edward was very knowledgeable about Gin, and you could tell it was his passion in life.
-This place was certainly a hidden gem, hidden down a side street and if you’re a Gin lover, this is absolutely the place to go.
+This place was certainly a hidden gem, and if you’re a Gin lover, this is the place to go.

 It was only a hop, a skip and a jump to our dinner reservation, literally around the corner.
-The first thing you notice is the grand doors to the Parkrestaurant, we just knew this was going to be one amazingly hearty meal.
-We had booked before our trip, this restaurant is quite exclusive and always full.
-The restaurant is owned by two brothers, Axel and Frédéric Bruggeman and was opened in 1989, almost as old as me.
-There are many menu options, but we decided to go the whole hog and have the all inclusive package, a four-course meal with paired wines for 74€.
+The first thing you notice is the grand doors to the Parkrestaurant; we just knew this was going to be one amazingly hearty meal.
+We had booked before our trip; this restaurant is quite exclusive and always full.
+The restaurant is owned by two brothers, Axel and Frédéric Bruggeman.
+It was opened in 1989 – almost as old as me.
+There are many menu options.
+We decided to go the whole hog and have the all-inclusive package, a four-course meal with paired wines for 74€.
 You might think that’s a bit pricey, but it was the food highlight of the trip.
-The menu is described as ‘old fashioned wining and dining’, and it certainly wasn’t telling tales.
+The menu is described as ‘old-fashioned wining and dining,’ and it indeed wasn’t telling tales.

 Jamie Carter | @NomadicFox